 Recipe tips!

-• Please don’t skip chilling the breaded pork, as it is critical to ensure that the breading stays on the pork when cooked.
+• Don’t skip chilling the breaded pork, as it is crucial to ensure that the breading stays on the pork when it is cooked.

 What to serve with pork mornay

-I enjoy this pork mornay with a simple green vegetable on the size.
+I enjoy this pork mornay with a simple green vegetable on the side.
 Green beans, broccoli or broccolini are all good options.
 A green salad on the side is also nice.

 Pork scallopini with Mornay sauce on plate.